- Who can be a RESP subscriber?

 - Can an estate establish an RESP?

-- Can a spouse and former spouse be a joint subscriber under an RESP?
+- Can a spouse and former spouse be joint subscribers under an RESP?

 - Can the subscriber be changed under an RESP?